Krishna-Rohith/NumericalMethods/README.md

 <h1>Numerical Methods</h1>
-This program coded in Python, is used to find out the root of a simple transcendental equation(x^4 -x -10=0).The precision of the obtained root is set to four decimals.It shows us the number of iterations taken by each method.
+This program coded in Python, is used to find out the root of a simple transcendental equation(x^4 -x -10=0).The precision of the obtained root is set to four decimals.It shows us the number of iterations taken by each method(with a maximum of 20 iterations for each method).
 The guess values/ranges of the functions are predefined.
 The following numerical methods are used in the program:
 1.Bisection Method